sts10/sts10.github.io/_posts/2023-01-25-exploring-new-software-licenses.markdown

 [The MIT License](https://en.wikipedia.org/wiki/MIT_License) is known as a "permissive" license, meaning that users and other would-be contributors have lots of permission about what they can do with the project's code.
 This is the license I was slapping on most of my projects between 2014 and 2021-ish, mostly on recommendation from the Flatiron School instructors.

-(Before I continue, for those who do not know, I am NOT a lawyer.)
+(Before I continue, for those who do not know, I am NOT a lawyer.
+And this post is not intended to be an overview of all open software licenses out there.)

 ## Permissive vs. Copyleft